ashishkulkarnii/ashishkulkarnii.github.io/_pages/about.md

 ---

 Hi, I'm Ashish Kulkarni!
-I'm a Computer Science graduate from PES University, and a Software Developer at [Nasdaq](https://www.nasdaq.com/).
+I'm a Computer Science graduate from *PES University*, and a Software Developer at [Nasdaq](https://www.nasdaq.com/).
 This site is a platform for me to showcase some of the work I've accumulated over the past few years: projects, articles, and more.
 Use the tabs above, and scroll around to see some of my work!